PreschoolKindergartenFirst Grade

 4. The Color Voyage (Biology & Absorption)

 The Setup: Place a stalk of celery or a white carnation in a jar of water with a few drops of dark food coloring (blue or red works best).
-Place it on a sunny windowsill.
+Put it on a sunny windowsill.

 The Scientific Language: